 Kristie Robin Johnson

-Kristie Robin Johnson, one of our contributors in Volume One, Issue 2 who brought us insightful and moving essays “Amen Corner” and “Food Stamps” brings a collection of essays High Cotton exploring the world of a woman of the Deep South who must grapple with the ghosts of the civil rights movements, sins of our mothers and defining womanhood as a black woman.
-“Dope”, a powerful opening piece showcases Johnson’s strength in conveying the nuances and weight of the double yoke that many black women endure.
+Kristie Robin Johnson, who brought us the insightful and moving essays “Amen Corner” and “Food Stamps” back in Volume One, Issue 2, now brings a collection of essays, High Cotton, exploring the world of a woman of the Deep South who must grapple with the ghosts of the civil rights movements, the sins of our mothers, and defining womanhood as a black woman.
+“Dope,” a powerful opening piece, showcases Johnson’s strength in conveying the nuances and weight of the double yoke that many black women endure.
 It is this essay that establishes Johnson’s thoughtful prose as she comes to accept all aspects of her mother—advocate, teacher, mother, daughter and addict.
-There is no clear cut answer but instead an acceptance of what is to be and how those lessons linger long after the events of the essay.
-Johnson collection navigates through the trials of seeking to carry on our legacies to new heights without losing sight of where we come from.
-“In Search of Heroes” and “Homesick” highlight obtaining our goals of success but realizing that it sometimes leaves us isolated from our “heroes” who look like us or our “sisters” who can make our workplace feel like home.
-Our need to provide our children with better opportunities i.e. education can sometimes alienate us in a world of success that do not have heroes that represent us or the feeling of being welcomed in the echelons of higher academia only to realize, due to the very nature of academia there are very faces who look like yours.
+There are no-clear cut answers but instead an acceptance of what is to be and how those lessons linger long after the events of the essay.
+Johnson’s collection navigates through the trials of seeking to carry on our legacies to new heights without losing sight of where we come from.
+“In Search of Heroes” and “Homesick” explore obtaining our goals of success but realizing that that sometimes leaves us isolated from our “heroes” who look like us or our “sisters” who can make our workplace feel like home.
+Our need to provide our children with better opportunities, i.e. education, can sometimes alienate us in a world of success that does not have heroes that represent us.
+Johnson considers the feeling of being welcomed in the echelons of higher academia only to realize, due to the very nature of academia, there are very few faces who look like yours.

 High Cotton’s strength is offering to its readers a look into the life of a black woman, the small daily struggles, those undeniable moments of black joy, the ties that bind us to our past and the need to create a path for ourselves.

 —Rosalyn Spencer, editor of Rigorous